puchka/puchka.github.io/_posts/2017-04-30-start-personal-blog.md

-For this long week-end, I'll start to write some blog pots about project ideas that I had in mind.
+For this long week-end, I'll start to write some blog posts about project ideas that I had in mind.
 I do this for documenting them so that I can point people to them when discussing about the project.